-Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 01 Modul title: Academic Writing & Empirical Research Methods Module responsible: Prof. Dr. Barbara Niersbach Language of lecture: english Typ of module: Mandatory module
+Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 01 Modul title: Academic Writing & Empirical Research Methods Module responsible: Prof. Dr. Barbara Niersbach Language of lecture: german Typ of module: Mandatory module

+Module Content:

-Module Content: The module covers scientific activity in general, as well as empirical research methodologies in specific.
-In order to achieve long-term qualification success, the module subjects are not only taught and assessed, but also used by students under supervision in order to learn from their own actions and mistakes, as well as those of the heir peers.
+The module covers scientific activity in general, as well as empirical research methodologies in specific.
+In order to achieve long-term qualification success, the module subjects are not only taught and assessed, but also used by students under supervision in order to learn from their own actions and mistakes, as well as those of their peers.
 Students do independent study on an issue of ecological, economic, and/or social sustainability that necessitates the use of the scientific methods introduced in the module.
 The topics chosen are those whose research falls within the scope of a master's degree in business administration.

+Academic Writing:

-Academic Writing: In Academic Writing, the focus in the research project is on the following: - Types, methods, and criteria of scientific work - Areas and methods of gaining knowledge - Time management in scientific work - Topic identification - Topic identification - Topic delimitation - Literature research and material selection - Material evaluation - Correct handling of other intellectual property (Avoidance of plagiarism) - Outline preparation - Presentation of results in a written paper - Presentation of results in a lecture In the Academic Writing part, students learn how to use the literature management program Citavi and concrete application possibilities for structured knowledge organization and literature management.
-Empirical Research Methods: In Empirical Research Methods, a qualitative study is conducted using a practice-relevant research question from business markets.
+In Academic Writing, the focus in the research project is on the following:

+- Types, methods, and criteria of scientific work

+- Areas and methods of gaining knowledge

+- Time management in scientific work

+- Topic identification

+- Topic delimitation

+- Literature research and material selection

+- Material evaluation

+- Correct handling of other intellectual property (Avoidance of plagiarism)

+- Outline preparation

+- Presentation of results in a written paper

+- Presentation of results in a lecture

+In the Academic Writing part, students learn how to use the literature management program Citavi and concrete application possibilities for structured knowledge organization and literature management.

+Empirical Research Methods:

+In Empirical Research Methods, a qualitative study is conducted using a practice-relevant research question from business markets.
 This study is executed using previously gained theoretical knowledge.
+These include:

-These include: - Introduction to qualitative and quantitative research methods with a focus on qualitative content analysis - Methodological approach: - Quality criteria of qualitative content analysis - Outline qualitative and quantitative content analysis - Outline qualitative and qualitative content analysis - Outline qualitative and qualitative content analysis - Outline qualitative and qualitative content anal analysis with the help of MAXQDA.
+- Introduction to qualitative and quantitative research methods with a focus on qualitative content analysis

+- Methodological approach:

+- Quality criteria of qualitative research

+- Define a research question

+- Triangulation

+- · Research process of qualitative content analysis

+- Guideline questionnaire

+- Data collection and transcription rules

+- Data analysis and categorisation

+- Validity and reliability

+- Presentation of results

+- Recommendations for action based on the findings

+- Critical reflection

+In the Empirical Research Methods part, students learn the procedure in computer-assisted qualitative text and data analysis with the help of MAXQDA.

 The module thus serves intensively as preparation for the requirements set in the course of the studies in case studies and above all the master's thesis.
-Courses: 10023 Academic Writing & Empirical Research Methods Teaching and learning forms: LS Lecture and Seminar

-Prerequisites for participation: University degree

-Applicability of the module: International Business Management & Sustainability

-Prerequisites allocation ECTS: Portfolio: For the Academic Writing part, 50% total, of which: - Presenting a draft outline for the short-term paper 5% Short essay 45% For the Empirical Research Methods part, 50% in total, of which: Conducting a qualitative study, documented with PowerPoint as well as a presentation (40%) and individual Q&A Session (10%).
-These include: - Literature analysis - Presentation of the methodological approach - Preparation of a guideline questionnaire - Conducting the interview - Transcription - Categorisation of the data - Presentation of results & recommendation for action - Delimitation & critical appraisal

-ECTS credits: 5
+Courses: 10023 Academic Writing & Empirical Research Methods Teaching and learning forms: LS Lecture and Seminar Prerequisites for participation: University degree Applicability of the module: International Business Management & Sustainability Prerequisites allocation ECTS: For the Academic Writing part, 50% total, of which: - Presenting a draft outline for the short-term paper 5%. - Short essay 45% For the Empirical Research Methods part, 50% in total, of which: Conducting a qualitative study, documented with PowerPoint as well as a presentation (40%) and individual Q&A Session (10%).
+These include: - Literature analysis - Presentation of the methodological approach - Preparation of a guideline questionnaire - Conducting the interview - Transcription - Categorisation of the data - Presentation of results & recommendation for action - Delimitation & critical appraisal ECTS credits: 5 Grading: graded Workload: Approximately 30h/ECTS Duration of the module: one semester Frequency of offering: Winter semester only

-Grading: graded

-Workload: Approximately 30h/ECTS

-Duration of the module: one semester

-Frequency of offering: Winter semester only